php-aop/lalr/docs/lexing.md

 For the tokens that cause the state transition, we call `action` to specify what should the lexer do.
-The action can be either a string, in which case the lexer goes to the state specified by the string, or `StatefulLexer::POP_STATE`, which causes the lexer to pop the current state of the stack, essentialy going back to previous state.
+The action can be either a string, in which case the lexer goes to the state specified by the string, or `AbstractStatefulLexer::POP_STATE`, which causes the lexer to pop the current state of the stack, essentialy going back to previous state.
 Finally, we tell the lexer in which state to start by calling `start`.